WELCOME TO THE

 - Sean Sanker, MP Class of 2020, was recognized with the Rhode Island ACP 2020 Resident Leadership Award for exceptional commitment to program, institutional, and community initiatives promoting diversity and inclusion!

-- Suzanne McLaughlin, MP Core Faculty, recently published an AAIM Perspectives article on addressing the health needs of young adults!
+- Suzanne McLaughlin, MP Core Faculty, published an AAIM Perspectives article on addressing the health needs of young adults!

 Visit our categorical programs in Internal Medicine and Pediatrics by clicking the links below.